 Why coffee?
-When and what is the reason/ reasons for you to choose
+When did you start and what was the reason you chose coffee?

-  coffee?

-  My favorite starting question!
-I started with coffee when I was 14, not

-  exactly because I liked it but because I had to earn some money as my

-  father died and had to take care of my family.
-I started as an assistant

-  and straight after one month, I realized that it is not that difficult

-  to be a waiter, plus you can earn some more money.
+My favourite starting question!
+I started with coffee when I was 14, not exactly because I liked it but because I had to earn some money as my father died and had to take care of my family.
+I started as an assistant and straight after one month, I realized that it is not that difficult to be a waiter, plus you can earn some more money.
 So I did it.
-It was

-  by that time, that I was curious about espresso taste, aroma, flavor,

-  preparation and asked my barista colleagues to show me how I can make

-  one.
-The next 2 months, I got promoted to a barista and remembered that

-  I was so fascinating by the fact that everyone was asking so many things

-  about coffee and I was the one who was explaining everything.
-I was

-  searching everything about coffee, so I could be able to serve and

-  educate my customers about it.
-People were coming to the shop and were

-  asking for me to prepare them a coffee.
-I could only feel happy and

-  proud, as I was the one who were choosing to prepare one of the most

-  important beverages for their days.
+It was by that time, that I was curious about espresso taste, aroma, flavor, preparation and asked my barista colleagues to show me how I can make one.
+The next 2 months, I got promoted as a barista and remembered that I was so fascinated by the fact that everyone was asking so many things about coffee and I was the one who was explaining everything.
+I was searching everything about coffee, so I could be able to serve and educate my customers about it.
+People were coming to the shop and were asking for me to prepare them a coffee.
+I could only feel happy and proud, as I was the one who they were choosing to prepare for them one of the most important beverage of their day.

-  I met so many people, and learnt so many things about coffee – what is

-  Robusta, what do we mean by variety, what is a blend etc. Everyday was a

-  learning experience for me.
+I met so many people, and learnt so many things about coffee – what is Robusta, what do we mean by variety, what is a blend etc. Everyday was a learning experience for me.

 I visited Treviso in 1997 and a famous coffee shop.
 I had a quick stop in a coffee factory and had my first seminars from the gurus of the coffee, the Italians.
 That was it.